-Many people would say that fastball is the toughest pitch to hit in baseball.
-While this may not be true, there are other pitches that can cause even more problems for hitters.
-The slider, curveball, and knuckleball all have a knack for stumping players as they round the bases or step up to bat.
+Many players believe that the fastball is the toughest pitch to hit in baseball.
+While this may not be true, other pitches can cause even more problems for hitters.

-Many factors go into the game, and not all of them have to do with batting.
-Pitchers can throw fastballs, curveballs, sliders, knuckleballs, and cutters.
-The most challenging pitch depends on who you ask and what they’re looking for.
+Many factors go into the game, and not all have to do with batting.
+Pitchers can throw fastballs, curveballs, sliders, knuckleballs, and cutters anytime so the batter should always be ready to receive and hit hard to knock a Homerun.

 Also, Check Out